NixOS/nixpkgs/nixos/doc/manual/contributing-to-this-manual.chapter.md

 ## Contributing to `nixos-*` tools' manpages {#sec-contributing-nixos-tools}

-The manual pages for the tools available in the installation image can be found in Nixpkgs' by running (e.g for `nixos-rebuild`):
+The manual pages for the tools available in the installation image can be found in Nixpkgs by running (e.g for `nixos-rebuild`):

 ```ShellSession
 $ git ls | grep nixos-rebuild.8
 ```

-Man pages are written in [`mdoc(7)` format](https://mandoc.bsd.lv/man/mdoc.7.html) and should be portable between mandoc and groff for rendering (though minor differences may occur, mandoc and groff seem to have slightly different spacing rules.)
+Man pages are written in [`mdoc(7)` format](https://mandoc.bsd.lv/man/mdoc.7.html) and should be portable between mandoc and groff for rendering (except for minor differences, notably different spacing rules.)

-For previewing edited files, you can just run `man --local-file path/to/file.8` and you will see it rendered.
+For a preview, run `man --local-file path/to/file.8`.

 Being written in `mdoc`, these manpages use semantic markup.
-This file provides a guideline on where to apply which of the semantic elements of `mdoc`.
+This following subsections provides a guideline on where to apply which semantic elements.

 ### Command lines and arguments {#ssec-contributing-nixos-tools-cli-and-args}

 In any manpage, commands, flags and arguments to the *current* executable should be marked according to their semantics.
 Commands, flags and arguments passed to *other* executables should not be marked like this and should instead be considered as code examples and marked with `Ql`.

 - Use `Fl` to mark flag arguments, `Ar` for their arguments.
-- Repeating arguments should be marked by adding ellipses (`...`).
+- Repeating arguments should be marked by adding an ellipsis (spelled with periods, `...`).
 - Use `Cm` to mark literal string arguments, e.g. the `boot` command argument passed to `nixos-rebuild`.
 - Optional flags or arguments should be marked with `Op`.
 This includes optional repeating arguments.
 - Required flags or arguments should not be marked.
 - Mutually exclusive groups of arguments should be enclosed in curly brackets, preferably created with `Bro`/`Brc` blocks.

 When an argument is used in an example it should be marked up with `Ar` again to differentiate it from a constant.
-For example, a command with a `--host name` flag that calls ssh to retrieve the host's local time would signify this thusly:
+For example, a command with a `--host name` option that calls ssh to retrieve the host's local time would signify this thusly:
 ```
 This will run
 .Ic ssh Ar name Ic time